maxnyla/Pawsome/README.md

 - Services page:
 The simple and responsive layout is achieved by using a grid system with different areas for a list of the services offered and also some photos to enhance the visual experience.
-The prices section can be accessed as a separate modal which opens in a new pop-up window.
+The prices section can be accessed as a separate modal which opens in a new pop-up window and

 - Gallery page:
 The main feature of the gallery page is an image carousel which is, again, inside a grid system.
 This also includes